danwing/metadata/draft-rw-flow-metadata.md

 QoS measurement between 2 (or more) nodes without relying on transport layer: (QoS – Latency, Loss, MTU, BDP etc)

 * In-band: For the example, the QoS under measurement is loss.
 Consider 2 routers (A and B) in the network that are having loss between them.
 Both routers establish a handshake between them using any given communication protocol for OOB communication.
 They exchange their capability to support QoS measurement and the predefined algorithm they use to measure the QoS (loss in this case).
 Router A receives packet of size considerably less than the MTU of the network.
 Router A appends a sequence number to the packets and sends them to router B. Router B, upon receiving the packets, updates its table with the tag and strips the sequence number added and forwards it to the next hop.
 Upon transmission of 'n' packets, router A sends a 'fin' sequence number and router B returns the sequence numbers that were missed and hence, how much loss is there between the nodes.
-We can also use methods discussed in [5] and [6].
+We can also use methods discussed in {{?RFC7456}} and {{?RFC8321}}.
 * A similar approach can be used to measure QoS out of band as well, upon demand, using synthetically generated packets and the communication protocol that the routers use to pass control information.
-UDP echo can also be used for this purpose [4].
+UDP echo can also be used for this purpose {{?RFC862}}.
-* For a case where one of the routers is 'intelligent' and other one is not, any of the loopback protocols - like a UDP echo service [4] and measure the by sending synthetically generated packets.
+* For a case where one of the routers is 'intelligent' and other one is not, any of the loopback protocols - like a UDP echo service {{?RFC862}} and measure the by sending synthetically generated packets.
-* We can also leverage using IP ID extn for passing sequence numbers and more metadata if needed [1].
+* We can also leverage using IP ID extn for passing sequence numbers and more metadata if needed {{?I-D.templin-intarea-ipid-ext}}
 * We can leverage both OOB and IB, based on the heuristics, to measure QoS between 2 nodes.
 * One can even modify the TTL accordingly and decide between which nodes, the QoS needs to be measured.
 QoS measurement happens only for the nodes where the packet's TTL is 255.
 The 2nd node (in this case, B) can decide to reset the TTL or leave it as it is before sending it to the next node.